IdoBar/2018-08-13-GriffithUni-R/index.md

     <div class="col-md-4">
       <h4 id="git-windows">Windows</h4>
       <p>
-        Git should be installed on your computer as part of your Bash install (described above).
+        Git should be installed on your computer as part of your Git for Windows install (described above).
       </p>
     </div>